cis5710/cis5710-homework/hw3-singlecycle/hw3-singlecycle.md

 ## HW3A: ALU & Branch Instructions

 You should start by completing your register file in the `RegFile` module.
-We have provided a set of register file tests that you can run via `pytest-3 testbench_regfile.py`.
+We have provided a set of register file tests that you can run via `pytest-3 -s testbench_regfile.py`.

 Once your register file is working, you can start implementing your processor.
 For this milestone, your processor must support ALU instructions (`lui` through `and` on our [ISA sheet](../riscv isa reference sheet.pdf)), branches (`beq` through `bgeu`) and the `ecall` instruction.